Man fighting US extradition is Nicholas Rossi, sheriff rules

 It was at this point Police Scotland officers were issued with an Interpol red notice, with pictures of the wanted man, including images of his tattoos, and fingerprints.

-Medical staff and the two officers who arrested Rossi, Pc Shannon McGill and Pc Jamie Crombie, were able to identify the patient by looking at the tattoos.
+Medical staff and the two officers who arrested Rossi, Pc Shannon McGill and Pc Jamie Crombie, told the court they were able to identify the patient by looking at the tattoos.

+Charge nurse Ruth Keating said the patient, who she knew as Arthur Knight, had “distinctive” tattoos that “looked familiar” to Rossi’s pictures on US paperwork.

 Rossi was granted bail at the time on the understanding he required more treatment.